 The correct way to give your business card in Japan is to hold it with your two hands with the writing facing your partner while introducing yourself.

-You should be standing and hold the card with both hands.
+You should be standing and holding the card with both hands.
 Then take the time to read and appreciate the card you receive, don’t just put it away.

-Business card in Japan is called meishi (名刺).
+A business card in Japan is called a meishi (名刺).